slifin/underscore/README.md

  * @return function         partially applied function */
 ```
-Currying allows you to partially apply the arguments of a function and get the resulting function back, allowing you to mold a function to fit inside a higher order function
+Currying allows you to partially apply the arguments of a function and get the resulting function back, allowing you to mold a function to fit inside a higher order function (a higher order function is one that can accept a function as a parameter - common examples are: filter, map, reduce)

 #####Example 1
 A practical example